Argelbargel/external-ingress-auth/README.md

 To indicate that the rules configured in the auth-services should be used by the ingress it is sufficient to sent an empty value in `X-Authorization-Rules`; setting the value to e.g. `# use default rules` is more concise and readable, though.

-Non-empty, valid ingress-specific authorization rules completely replace those declared in the config-file of the service for requests passed to the service by the ingress.
+Non-empty, valid ingress-specific authorization rules completely replace those declared in the config-file of the service for requests passed to the service by that ingress.
 If none of the rules provided by the ingress match, the [default authorization rule](#default-authorization-rule) is used to authorize a request.
 Nonetheless it is recommended to end your rules list with `<authenticated>` to make that fact explicit.

 #### Ingress configuration